Tag

 Restart Windows 10 in Safe Mode with Networking

 When you restart, Windows 10 automatically enters Safe Mode with Networking.
-The first thing I found when that happened on my test computers was that Microsoft launches automatically in this Safe Mode, loading the Windows help & learning website.
+The first thing I found when that happened on my test computers was that Microsoft Edge launches automatically in this Safe Mode, loading the Windows help & learning website.

 Edge offers help in Windows 10 Safe Mode with Networking